CARE ACT 2014

 - supported self-assessment uses the same assessment materials as a face to face assessment, but where the adult completes the assessment themselves and the local authority assures itself that it is an accurate reflection of the adult’s needs, for example by consulting with other relevant professionals and people who know the adult, with their consent;

-- online or telephone assessment may be used when an adult’s needs are not complex or where an adult is already known to the local authority and an assessment is following a change in their needs or circumstances;
+- online or telephone assessment may be used when an adult’s needs are not complex or where an adult is already known to the local authority and an assessment is being reviewed following a change in their needs or circumstances;

 - joint assessment where relevant agencies work together to avoid the adult undergoing multiple assessments;.